STAT545-UBC-hw-2018-19/hw04-CeciliaLe07/hw04-CeciliaLe07.md

     ## [1] 142   9

-As `rigth_join` keeps all rows of the second passed data frame, the dimension of this joined data frame indicates it has 142 rows.
+As `rigth_join` keeps all rows of the second passed data frame, the dimension of this joined data frame indicates it has **142 rows**.
 This quantity corresponds to the number of rows in `my_gap`.

-**Some observations:** The previous exercises helped us to understand the importance of knowing the differences between these kind of join commands, since we need to decide what is the correct function depending on the data we want to illustrate.
+**Some observations:** The previous exercises helped us to understand the importance of knowing the difference between these kind of join commands, since we need to decide what is the correct function depending on the data we want to illustrate.
 For example:

 -   If we want to graph the life expectancy by country in a map by the location of each country, we need to ensure all records on data frame have the longitud, latitud and life expectancy variables (*inner\_join*).